jlockhar/GLASS-AI/README.md

 2. Click `Output folder` button to navigate to directory where you would like the output images and spreadsheets to be deposited.
 3. Select file(s) that you want to analyze from the `File Name` table.
 4. Change any analysis options you wish to adjust.
+   - Tooltips for each option are shown if you hover your mouse over them.
+   - Depending on the memory available on your computer and the input image size, GLASS-AI may automatically enable "Low Memory Mode".
    - The results reported in [Lockhart *et al.* 2022](add a link when paper is published) were generated using the values set by default.
-   - `Analysis block size` determines how many image patches should be analyzed at once.
-Adjusted downward if your computer has a smaller amount of memory.
-      - A series of image files with various sizes is included in `\Demo data` and can be used to benchmark performance on your machine.
-   - `Tumor size threshold` will filter out smaller tumors from the spreadsheet and tumor segmentation map.
-   - `Tumor merge radius` will connect tumors within the set edge-to-edge distance into a single tumor.
-6. Click `Run` and wait for results
+5. Click `Run` and wait for results
     - The `Run` button will not be enabled until Steps 1 - 3 are completed (indicated by green lights)
     - The program will provide status updates at each step of the analysis to give you an idea of how far along it is.
-    - GLASS-Ai will attempt to use your GPU to perform analysis before resorting to using the CPU.
+    - GLASS-AI will attempt to use your GPU to perform analysis before resorting to using the CPU.
 Using a GPU is much faster, but requires specific [Nvidia hardware and CUDA drivers](https://www.mathworks.com/help/parallel-computing/gpu-support-by-release.html).
       - GPU acceleration is not available on Mac OS.
     - The "Analyzing Images" step is by far the longest.
 The status will update for each analysis block.
 A dialog window will show you the progress on the current block with an estimated time to completion.
-    - An preview of the original H&E image, output tumor grade map, and output tumor segmentaiton map will be displayed after each image is analyzed.

 ## Benchmarking
 A set of H&E images of various sizes are included in each distribution of GLASS-AI in the `Demo Data` folder.
 Should you need to redownload the images, they are available as a `.zip` file [here](http://timex.moffitt.org/GLASS-AI/Resources/Demo_images/).